xT-Tx/TMTask/README.md

 # TMTask
-An interview task for TradeMe
+An iOS developer task - Browse categories and display listings.